What is Resilience?

 Our approach is to build “Performance on Purpose”, by focusing not just on healthy eating and exercise (physiological) but also on the way people think (mental toughness), how they feel (emotional intelligence) and how to play to the strengths of personality.
 We believe it is the combination of all four aspects and the development of these that will have an impact on performance.

-QED delivers effective programmes for organisational and personal resilience.
+QED delivers effective programmes for Organisational, Leadership and Personal Resilience.
 Using advanced psychological tools and methodologies we develop companies, teams and individuals to encompass and use effectively, those characteristics mentioned above that a resilient person or company possesses.

 Contact us on 0800 644 4010 and learn more about our personal resilience programmes.